Politics and Philosophy BA

 -

-This module considers the past, present, and future of 'The Left'.
-From its origins in the French Revolution, this movement has struggled to balance equality, liberty and solidarity.
-Implementing these values has given rise to many different stands of leftist thought, leading to debates between radicals and proponents of meliorism.
-This module gives students the historical, theoretical and empirical tools to understand 'The Left' as a continuing project.
-Core topics include: defining 'The Left', its origins and theoretical development, its relation to political economy, as well as the current state of the left in the UK and around the world.
+From its origins in the French Revolution, the movement of 'The Left' has struggled to balance equality, liberty and solidarity.
+Implementing these values has given rise to many different strands of leftist thought, leading to debates between radicals and proponents of meliorism.Â

 -